justmelnyc/react-soft-slider/README.md

 ### Springs configruation

 React-soft-slider uses two springs, that you can configure to your liking.
-It accepts any options supported by react-spring, [see here for more info](https://www.react-spring.io/docs/hooks/api).
+It accepts any options supported by react-spring, including durations if you're not happy with how springs feel [see here for more info](https://www.react-spring.io/docs/hooks/api).

 ## Gotchas